What is Taxtiles?

 Experimenting with the techniques used in taxidermy to create bespoke luxury items for the home and office.

-Becky has been doing traditional taxidermy since 2014, trained by professional taxidermist David Keningale.
-Additionally Becky has also had training from specialist bird taxidermist Carl Church.
-Becky also does skulls preservation, entomology pinning, habitat restoration and re-casing.
+Becky has been doing traditional taxidermy since 2014, trained by professional taxidermist David Keningale in 2014.
+Additionally, Becky has also had training from specialist World Champion bird taxidermist Carl Church in 2017 and an accredited member of the GoT George Jamieson in 2020.

 Becky never kills any of her specimens for her taxidermy.

 As well as taxidermy.
 Becky also does "vegan/vegetarian taxidermy" also known as "fauxdermy" or "textile taxidermy".
-The techniques used in the textile taxidermy are from traditional taxidermy translated into fabric, using sustainable yarns, threads and fabric.
+The techniques used in her textile taxidermy are from traditional taxidermy translated into fabric, using sustainable yarns, threads, and fabric.

 Becky then developed the technique which she calls weave-binding.